Cuttings - May

 candles in the wind,

-flickering green.
+flickering greens.

 Robust grape vines twine and climb